k-caps/scripts/jenkins/python_shared/readme.md

 # Shared module which allows using python files as Jenkinsfile
 TODO: Make a list here of each file in the module and what it used for along with a minimal usage example.
 This file should be a table of contents displaying each component as a separate readme.

+TODO: add component or script that converts jenkins xml to vault - probably subprocess would be easier than using the api.
+Another option is using the jenkins script console with or without a job and dumping into a vault - thats the safest and easiest way.

 ### vaultwrapper.py
 ##### Requirements: